 In order to pass this course, students must achieve at least 50% overall, and achieve a passing mark of, at least, 50% for their final research proposal.

-Your participation in classroom settings will be assessed by the course coordinator based on the level and quality of your contribution to discussions and activities throughout the course.
+Your participation in classroom settings will be assessed by the course coordinator based on evidence of careful preparation (in cases where there is doubt, candidates may be required to provide written evidence of preparation – in the form of research journal entries or similar) and the level and quality of your contribution to discussions and activities throughout the course.

 Participation assessment criteria: